genesiscommunitysuccess/docs/docs/03_server/07_consolidator/01_introduction.md

 ### Read Output Table Consolidator

 This type of Consolidator can read any type of input, but the output must be a table.

-For example, it could read the output from a trade table (a new trade), and compare to an order in the order table.
-It could then calculate the effect of the change in terms of how much is outstanding and fulfilled in the order.
+For example, the Consolidator could read the output from a trade table (a new trade), and compare this to an order in the order table.
+It can then calculate the effect of the change in terms of how much of the order is outstanding and fulfilled.

 ````mermaid
 graph LR